 Taranis has also recently entered the popular culture because of its role in Original Systems’ Arena Commander.
 The “Broken Moon of Taranis” map is one of two included in the massively popular simulator’s public demo.
 The setting pits players against one another in the debris field near Taranis II.
 Pilots dodge both flying rocks and massive pulsating terraformers as they fight it out in an ultra-realistic battle royale.
 The choice of Taranis in Arena Commander has even led to increased (and very dangerous) tourism in the system, as self-titled “Arena Nuts” travel from far and wide to have their holographs taken in front of the lunar remnants.

 The first planet in the Taranis system is a typical sunkissed inner dwarf, too hot for Human settlement.
 The planetoid was the source of an unusual incident in the mid 26th century: a review of the initial survey data (radar scanning, interferometry and long range imaging) produced an image with what looked distinctly like a Human face superimposed on the planet’s north polar region.
-The so called “Face of Taranis” was a brief cultural craze on Earth and ultimately inspired a privately funded expedition to the world to confirm that the picture was simply a mountain range photographed from an unusual position.
+The so called “Face of Taranis” was a brief cultural craze in the Empire and ultimately inspired a privately funded expedition to the world to confirm that the picture was simply a mountain range photographed from an unusual position.
 The incident had its fair share of conspiracy theorists who continued to insist that the government had covered up evidence of an alien civilization living there.